Collaborative likelihood-ratio estimation over graphs: Methodological aspects

-\Theorem{Th:convergence} is a particular case of the results appearing in the paper \cite{Li2018}.
-In this work the authors analyze the convergence Cyclic Block Coordinate type-algorithms.
-For completeness of the exposition we present some of the main results.
+\Theorem{Th:convergence} is a particular case of the results appearing in \cite{Li2018}.
+In that work, the convergence of Cyclic Block Coordinate-type algorithms is analyzed.
+For completeness of the presentation, we present some of their main results.
+The objective functions analyzed in \cite{Li2018} takes the form: